The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

-A crossing $c$ of a diagram $D\subset \Sigma$ is {\bf removably nugatory} if there is a disk $X\subset \Sigma$ such that $X\cap D=\{c\}$; in that case, one can remove $c$ from $D$ via a flype and a Reidemeister 1 move.
-Other than the 1-crossing diagrams of the unknot on $S^2$, no cellularly embedded, weakly prime diagrams have removable nugatory crossings.
-For any diagram $D$ that has a removable nugatory crossing, at least one checkerboard surface from $D$ is $\partial$-compressible.
-The main result of \cite{endess} is the following strong converse of this fact:
+A crossing $c$ of a diagram $D\subset \Sigma$ is {\bf removably nugatory} if there is a disk $X\subset \Sigma$ such that $\partial X\pitchfork D=\{c\}$; in that case, one can remove $c$ from $D$ via a flype and a Reidemeister-1 move.
+No locally {prime} cellular diagram has removable nugatory crossings.
+Also, any diagram $(\Sigma,D)$ with a removable nugatory crossing, has at least one $\partial$-compressible checkerboard surface.
+Conversely: